- Side Effects

 - Latent tuberculosis may be reactivated (patients with positive tuberculin test should be monitored)

-- Some suggestion (not fully substantiated) of slightly increased cleft palate risk if corticosteroids are used in pregnancy
+- Some suggestions (not fully substantiated) of slightly increased cleft palate risk if corticosteroids are used in pregnancy

 - May cause hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing syndrome, or hyperglycemia